-Forth is a unique language.
-What is so special about it?
-It is a very low-level and minimal language with its fair share of quirks and rough edges.
-At the same time, it is easy to scale it up to become a very high-level and domain-specific language, much like Lisp.
+What is cool about it?
+It is a very low-level and minimal language that has a few rough edges.
+At the same time, it is easy to make it a very high-level and domain-specific language, much like Lisp.

 Compared to C64 Basic, Forth is more attractive in almost every way.
-It is a lot faster, more memory effective, and more powerful.
+It is a lot more fast, memory effective and powerful.

-Compared to C, the story is a little different.
+Compared to C, specifically cc65, the story is a little different.
 It's hard to make a fair comparison.
 Theoretically Forth code can be very memory efficient, and it's possible to make Forth code that is leaner than C code.
 But it is also true that cc65 code is generally faster than Forth code.